wylie/wyliefisher/src/content/blog/2025-01-05-yearly-metrics.md

 ### Reading

 - **Books Read**: Reading 102 books in a year a lot.
 The previous year I did not read quite so many, but one year I read 110, so this is not the most that I've read.
-For 2025 I am going to try for 110.
+For 2025 I'm going to try for 110.
 - **Pages Read**: With 28,564 pages read, I have immersed myself in countless stories and gained a wealth of knowledge.

 ### Gaming